thomasdiggs/thomasdiggs/README.md

 I am currently learning the C programming language and web API development with ASP.NET Core 8.

+Check out my <a href="https://affirmationapi-g5abftgteggkhqgj.westus2-01.azurewebsites.net/api/affirmation">web API in ASP.NET Core</a> for an affirmation whenever you need it.

 <br />
 <p align="center">
   <a href="https://skillicons.dev">